Ashutosh27ind/chat-with-web-llm-app/README.md

 ## Usage

-1. Enter the URL of the website you want to inquire about in the sidebar.
+1. Enter the website URL you want to inquire about in the sidebar.
 2. Type your message/query in the input box and press Enter.
 3. View the AI agent's response in the chat interface.
 4. Optionally, you can clear the chat history by clicking the "Clear message history" button in the sidebar.